-During the year, the LDC Co-investment Plans and Opportunity Clubs invested $\pounds 4.4m$ (2018: $\pounds 3.4m$ ) in new investments in which the company also has an interest.
+During the year, the LDC Co-investment Plans and Opportunity Clubs invested £3.0m (2019: £4.4m) in new investments in which the company also has an interest.

-The investment portfolio of the LDC group of entities also defined as a related party.
-In compliance with Section 409 of the Companies Act 2006, the following comprises of a list of all related undertakings of LDC, as at 31 December 2019.
+The investment portfolio of the LDC group of entities are defined as a related party.
+In compliance with Section 409 of the Companies Act 2006, the following comprises of a list of all related undertakings of LDC, as at 31 December 2020.
 The list includes each undertaking's country of incorporation (UK unless otherwise stated) and the percentage of class(es) of shares held.
-LDC held an investment in the following companies as at 31 December 2019.
+LDC held an investment in the following companies as at 31 December 2020.

 Key management compensation has been disclosed in full in Note 6.
-There were no other related party transactions in the year relating to the Directors of the company.
+There were no other related party transactions in the year relating to the directors of the company.